byu-cpe/ComputingBootCamp/website/_selfpaced/35_fasm2bels.md

 ## Overview

-FASM2BELs (FPGA Assembly to Basic Elements of Logic) is a tool that takes FASM files, generates a new file containing techmapped Verilog (the BEL connections) and TCL commands that, if all placed into Vivado, allows for production of an identical bitstream (see the FASM2BELs README.md file below).
-With the BELs and the TCL commands, if fed through Vivado, an identical bitstream can be produced that would match one generated from the FASM file on its own.
+"fasm2bels [(FPGA Assembly to Basic Elements of Logic)] is a tool designed to take a FASM file into Vivado.
+It does this by generating a file describing the BEL connections (techmapped Verilog) and TCL commands for Vivado which lock the BEL placements.
+This makes it possible to perform simulation and analysis of a FASM file inside Vivado.

+In the absence of bugs, it is expected that after consuming the BEL connections and TCL constraints Vivado will produce a bitstream identical to the bitstream the FASM file would generate." (see the FASM2BELs README.md file below)

 ## Install